In this article:

 To use two-factor authentication, see the Setting Up Two-Factor Authentication section.

-User authentication and access to DBMS data is executed under the built-in administrator and is used together with password authentication type.
+User authentication and access to DBMS data is executed under the built-in administrator and is used together with password authentication type by default.
 User permissions are checked at the level of Foresight Analytics Platform.
 Administrator credentials are stored in encrypted form.

 NOTE.
 It is available only in the web application.